e5pe0n/e5pe0n.github.io/docs/_posts/Note/2021-01-17-Programming-Words-in-English.md

 ---
-title: "Note: Math Words in English"
+title: "Note: Words about Programming in English"
 categories:
   - Note
 tags: